MonoidMusician/blog/sources/selective_applicatives_theory.md

 It turns out that they compose somewhat like monads, but a little bit like applicatives too.

 - You can take the `Product`{.haskell} of two selective applicative functors or control flow arrows, in the sense of `data ProductF f g x = ProductF (f x) (g x)`{.haskell} or `data ProductP p q i o = ProductP (p i o) (q i o)`{.haskell}, where the branches operate independently.
+  This already works for monads and applicatives but often isnʼt the type of composition you want.
 - This does not work for the the `Day`{.haskell} convolution, unfortunately.
-  But you can take the `Day`{.haskell} convolution of applicative arrows, and take the `Product`{.haskell} with that, or `Compose (Day ...) ...`{.haskell}.
+  But you can take the `Day`{.haskell} convolution of applicatives/applicative arrows, and use that applicative as a rigid selective.^[Rigid means it comes from an applicative functor, and does not support selective effects.]
 - You can compose an applicative functor `f`{.haskell} on the outside: `(Applicative f, Casing g) => Casing (Compose f g)`{.haskell} or `StaticArrow f p i o = f (p i o)`{.haskell}.
   This in general demotes it to “raw control flow”, unless the applicative functor is particularly well behaved, like `Maybe`{.haskell} for example (which is idempotent and even commutative, so it preserves all of the laws).
 - You can compose certain functors on the inside: `Tuple`{.haskell} like `WriterT`{.haskell}, `Maybe`{.haskell} like `MaybeT`{.haskell}, `Either`{.haskell} like `ExceptT`{.haskell}.
 - I am not sure about lists!
   First of all, `ListT`{.haskell} is not even implementable without `ArrowTraversing`{.haskell}: it cannot generate infinite case branches to handle arbitrary sized lists.
-  And `ListT`{.haskell} is not well behaved; is there an equivalent of `LogicT`{.haskell} to apply to arrows?
+  And `ListT`{.haskell} is not well behaved; is there an equivalent of [`LogicT`{.haskell}](https://hackage-content.haskell.org/package/logict-0.8.2.0/docs/Control-Monad-Logic.html#t:LogicT) to apply to arrows?
 - A state transformer requires using arrows instead of functors.
   Without that, you need to do manual threading of the state, which gets annoying and gets in the way of other abstractions!
 - Various [constant functors](#monoids) work well: near-semirings (or even just monoids, for “raw control flow”); lattices and semilattices (many static analyses that compilers use take this form!), including sets, both as lattices (where branches are joined using intersection) and as semilattices (where branches are joined using unions, just like sequencing).^[This is the generalization of `Over`{.haskell}- and `Under`{.haskell}-approximation from the original paper on selective applicative functors.
 Note how we can now capture the fact that two branches request the same resource, for example, and thus include it in the tally.]

 Finally, these are just guides to how things may compose, examples to demonstrate what is possible at a minimum.
-The real joy of selective applicative functors is that there is a lot of creativity in how these layers of structure may interact: .
+The real joy of selective applicative functors is that there is a lot of creativity in how these layers of structure may interact: some parts may be rigid and act all the time, others may be selectively run based on control flow.
+Lots of types of information brought together to synthesize a more complete picture.

+And one can invent new selective applicatives from whole cloth, not really related to other constructs.

-## Arrows
+## Nuanced Control Flow

-Our goal is to have all of our familiar programming niceties, but now in the land of arrows, for more precise representation of control flow, without making it too onerous to use.
+Our goal is to have all of our familiar programming niceties, but now in the land of selectives and arrows, for more precise representation of control flow, without making it too onerous to use.
-It shouldnʼt require writing all code point-free!
+Arrows are a powerful tool for this, but it shouldnʼt require writing all code point-free!

+### Arrows

 What is the existing state of the art for arrows?